Cheapest car insurance in Vermont for a bad driving record

 Cheapest car insurance in Vermont by city

-South Burlington has the cheapest car insurance rates in Vermont at $2,050 per year.
-But the most expensive city is Jeffersonville with rates of $2,212 per year.
+South Burlington has the cheapest car insurance rates in Vermont, averaging $2,050 a year.
+However, the most expensive city is Jeffersonville, with average insurance rates of $2,212 annually.

 CityAverage annual premium for clean recordAnnual premium for high-risk driver